-DADA2 pipeline was used to process FastQ sequence data files containing pair-ended reads with average length of 300 bp into a high-resolution OTU table (i.e., amplicon sequencing variants).
-The reads were sorted, and the quality scores were examined.
-This resulted in the truncation of forward reads to 280 bp and reverse reads to 220 bp based on the quality score profiles.
-The reads were then merged and aggregated.
-Chimeric OTUs were identified and removed.
-Taxonomy was assigned to the OTUs by exact matching (100% identity) to the SILVA reference database.
+In parallel to QIIME2, FASTQ files were also processed in DADA2 pipeline.
+DADA2 aligned sequencing against SILVA reference database by exact match (100% identity).
+It produced a high-resolution OTU table containing amplicon sequencing variants.
+The reads were sorted and filtered using quality scores.
+This resulted in the truncation of forward reads to 280 bp and reverse reads to 220 bp.
+After the assembly, chimeric OTUs were removed.

-The OTUs mapped to the Eukaryota and Archaea Kingdoms, and the OTUs that could not be mapped to a Kingdom, were removed.
-Additionally, bacterial OTUs belonging to phylum Cyanobacteria were removed as contamination from food.
-Finally, OTUs that were not mapped to any bacterial phylum were removed, and the remaining OTUs analyzed.
+OTUs that could not be mapped to a Kingdom or Phylum as well as those mapped to the Eukaryota or Archaea Kingdoms were removed.
+OTUs belonging to phylum Cyanobacteria were also removed as these resulted from food contamination.

-2.3 Microbial metabolites analysis
+2.3 Analysis of microbial metabolites

-Microbial metabolites that included bile acids, free amino acids, and SCFA were quantified in fecal samples collected at weeks 2 and 6.
+Concentrations of microbial metabolites that included bile acids, free amino acids, and SCFA were estimated in fecal samples collected at weeks 2 and 6.
 Liquid chromatography mass spectrometry (LC-MS)-based targeted analysis was performed to estimate the metabolite concentrations in the samples (51).

 2.4 Statistical analyses

 Shannon index was used to assess the alpha diversity in the samples at OTU level.
 This index can range from zero, which corresponds to having a single class (i.e., a single OTU) in the sample, to ln(k) with k equally distributed OTUs.
 The larger values of the index, therefore, represent microbial communities with greater number of and more equally distributed classes of OTUs.
 The estimates were presented as means +/- standard error of the means (SEM).
 Multivariable analysis of variance (ANOVA) was used to estimate the effects of genotype, diet and aging, followed by multiple comparison with false discovery rate (FDR) adjustment for the p-values.
 Principal components analysis (PCA) was utilized to investigate the bacterial composition of the samples at different taxonomic levels.
-PCA is a linear transformation that projects the data from the original n-dimensional, correlated space (here, each taxonomic unit represented a dimension) onto a new, orthogonal n-dimensional space such that the first principal component (PC1) will be in the direction that explains most of variability in the data, the second (PC2) - the second most and orthogonal to PC1, and so on.
-The results of the PCA analysis were visualized with biplots by plotting the data against the first two principal components and color-coding the points for genotype, diet or DSS challenge.
-Simultaneously, the biplots displayed the direction and the magnitude of the original axes (i.e., individual taxonomic units).
+PCA is a technique that projects the data from the original p-dimensional, correlated space onto a new, orthogonal p-dimensional space such that the first principal component (PC1) will be in the direction that explains most of variability in the data, the second (PC2) - the second most and orthogonal to PC1, and so on.
+In this case, each taxonomic unit at each level of analysis represented a single dimension.
+The results of the PCA analysis were visualized with biplots by plotting the data against the first two principal components and marking the points for genotype, diet or DSS challenge.
+Simultaneously, the biplots displayed the direction and the magnitude of the original axes relative to each other.
 To assess the predictive power of PCA, multinomial regression on group labels (corresponding to taxonomic units) vs. principal components was performed.

 Heatmaps were used to visualize concentrations of metabolites in the samples.
-The group mean differences were estimated and tested using analysis of variance (ANOVA) for each metabolite individually and shown as boxplots with bars and stars indicating statistical significance between different groups.
+The group mean differences were estimated and tested using analysis of variance (ANOVA) for each metabolite individually and shown as boxplots with bars corresponding to SEM and and stars indicating statistical significance between the groups.

 3 Results